-Some like it fast.
-Some like it slow.
-I’m with the fuddy-duddy slow crowd.
+I’m with the fuddy-duddy, slow crowd.
 Maybe it’s my age (36).
-Maybe it’s my personality.
-But packing up every weekend is nauseating to even think about.
+Maybe it’s my personality, but packing up every weekend is nauseating to even think about.

 My memories often feel like a carousel of distant people and countries.
-Most of which are part of the past with no connection to the present.
+Most of which are part of the past, with little connection to the present.
 Sometimes I feel uneasy just thinking about this.

 Home is a place to take off your uncomfortable shoes, strip bare, recharge, and release.

 When we get busy or stressed (or both), we tend to sacrifice healthy habits first with a barrage of excuses.
 This is particularly easy to do when you’re on the road.
 There are so many distractions you can lose focus on your healthy habits.

-I think people don’t smile much anymore.
+People don’t smile much anymore.
 Maybe this is just my theory.
 Of course, this changes based on location.
 It’s funny how some cities are more smiley than others.
 Some days I count how many people smile back at me when I smile at them; it’s one of the weird games I play in my head.

-- Do you know what matters most for you?
+What matters most for you?

 What matters most in your life?
 Figure it out and make that thing -those things- your TOP priority.
 Be selfish if you have to.
 Ignore haters (hate that word), but don’t stray from your priorities (unless it’s an emergency).